HCESrl/vue-responsive-image/README.md

 ## Testing
 There is a unit test suite made with mocha-webpack, just clone the project, install with npm and run `npm run test`.

+## Demo
+You can find a simple demo here: https://codepen.io/paolomioni/pen/PeNoQg

+## Contributing
+If you would like to contribute or suggest changes, please get in touch through the issues page on Github

 ## Roadmap

 - More sophisticated options for different breakpoints and different ratios